 Flood

 Flood lights illuminate a wide area in front of your bike and typically feature beam patterns in the 25- to 35-degree range.
 Although they may not project as far down the road as spot patterns, they’re a great match for low-speed riding and where wide visibility is more important than outright distance.
 These characteristics work well with handlebar mounts and pair nicely with casual urban riding.
-And for mountain biking, mounting a flood-pattern light on your handlebars to compliment the spot-pattern helmet mount gives you excellent coverage.
+And for mountain biking, mounting a flood-pattern light on your handlebars to complement the spot-pattern helmet mount gives you excellent coverage.
 If you're looking to invest in both, consider Outbound Lighting's Evo Downhill set, which combines the wide-beam Trail Evo front light with the tighter beam of the Hangover helmet light in a trail-ready package.

 Light Modes